Glen Rock, New Jersey: Local government

-In January 2020, the Borough Council chose Caroline Unzaga from a list of three candidates nominated by the Democratic municipal committee to fill the seat expiring in December 2021 that had been held by Kristine Morieko until she stepped down to take office as mayor.
+In January 2020, the borough council chose Caroline Unzaga from a list of three candidates nominated by the Democratic municipal committee to fill the seat expiring in December 2021 that had been held by Kristine Morieko until she stepped down to take office as mayor.

-In July 2019, the Borough Council selected Michelle Torpey from a list of three names nominated by the Republican municipal committee to fill the seat expiring in December 2019 that was vacated by Bill J. Leonard Jr. after he resigned from office and announced that he was moving out of the borough.
+In July 2019, the borough council selected Michelle Torpey from a list of three names nominated by the Republican municipal committee to fill the seat expiring in December 2019 that was vacated by Bill J. Leonard Jr. after he resigned from office and announced that he was moving out of the borough.

 Bruce Packer won the mayoral seat in the 2015 general election over incumbent John van Keuren, who had been seeking a fourth term.
 Packer's Democratic running-mates William "Skip" Huisking and Kristine Morieko were also elected to three-year Borough Council terms, giving the borough a Democratic mayor for the first time in 12 years, and a 3–3 split on the council.

 Glen Rock's borough government recognizes an annual Poverty Awareness Week.
 The community comes together for an annual project to combat extreme global poverty.
 In 2007, the community built a Habitat House in Paterson, New Jersey (the second home built by Glen Rock residents), and the community was honored as Paterson Habitat's Volunteers of the Year (a first for a community).
 In 2008, the Borough came together for the Water for Africa Music Festival.
 The event raised the funds to pay for two Roundabout PlayPump water systems in sub-Saharan Africa.
 In 2009, the community continued its battle against poverty, raising funds to battle malaria in hurricane-ravaged Haiti.

-The Borough government has declared Glen Rock a sustainable community, pursuing a "Green Up" policy that reflects a commitment to protecting the borough's trees, water and general environment.
+The borough government has declared Glen Rock a sustainable community, pursuing a "Green Up" policy that reflects a commitment to protecting the borough's trees, water and general environment.
 Shade trees are provided at no cost annually to citizens with cooperation from the DPW.
-On April 10, 2019, the Borough Council passed an ordinance outlawing single-use plastic bags in retail establishments.
+On April 10, 2019, the borough council passed an ordinance outlawing single-use plastic bags in retail establishments.

 Federal, state and county representation

-Glen Rock is located in the 5th congressional district and is part of New Jersey's 38th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Glen Rock had been in the 35th state legislative district.
+Glen Rock is located in the 5th congressional district and is part of New Jersey's New Jersey's 38th legislative district.